Kspaeth93/BardMusic/README.md

 ```
 (a+1,16);(c#-1,16);
 ```
+Valid octaves for notes are as follows: '-1', '-0', '+0', '+1' and '+2'.
+Note that the only pitch available in the '+2' octave is 'C'.
+Additionally, '-0' and '+0' may be omitted entirely for brevity.

 Input files consists of a series of notes wrapped in a starting and ending statement.
 An example input file is shown below.
 ```
 =====BEGIN=BARD=MUSIC=SONG=FILE=====